ebruri/Ebru-Rice-Portfolio/README.md

 ## Description

 This is a portfolio page for Ebru Rice.
 It was created with HTML and CSS.
+Bootstrap classes were used.

 ## Known Bugs

-* No bugs for now
+* Contact page is missing

 ## License